0xAX/linux-insides/Booting/linux-bootstrap-1.md

 _start:
 ```

-The bootloader (grub2 and others) knows about this point (at an offset of `0x200` from `MZ`) and makes a jump directly to it, despite the fact that `header.S` starts from the `.bstext` section, which prints an error message:
+The bootloader (GRUB 2 and others) knows about this point (at an offset of `0x200` from `MZ`) and jumps directly to it, despite the fact that `header.S` starts from the `.bstext` section, which prints an error message:

 ```
 //